212-988-4040 Menu

 • Misshapen breast or breasts

-Grades of capsular contracture
+Grades of Capsular Contracture

 Capsular contracture is graded I through IV.
 The first level of capsular contracture is a soft, normal capsule.
 The fourth level is a hard, painful capsule.